-- Improving input data, for example collation of additional historic groundwater flooding data. - Undertaking more specific work to develop further flood hazard information. - Seeking to install new or utilise existing groundwater level monitoring to help interpret flooding events with an aim to establish a probability of occurrence. - Developing material to help educate stakeholders and the public on the mechanisms of groundwater flooding to enable better reporting of flooding events.
+- Improved input data.
+For example, the collation of additional historic groundwater flooding data; - Investigate how to effectively apply hydrological and hydraulic modelling methods; - Incorporation of outputs from detailed local studies where appropriate; - Undertaking more specific work to develop further flood hazard information; - Seeking to install new or utilise existing groundwater level monitoring to help interpret flooding events with an aim to establish a probability of occurrence; - Developing material to help educate stakeholders and the public on the mechanisms of groundwater flooding to enable better reporting of flooding events.